json-schema-org/json-schema-spec/proposals/proposal-template.md

 <!--
 Status is free text: just something to explain where the proposal is in its journey.
-This status does not align with the SLDC feature life cycle.
+This status does not align with the SDLC feature life cycle.
 -->

 ## Note to Readers